brianweet/brianweet.github.io/_posts/2019-20-02-multi-site-catalog-performance-regression.md

 	<img src="https://www.episerver.com/4ab550/globalassets/assets-website-structure/New-Folder9/technical-resources/technical-overview/multi-site.png" alt="Epi multi site">
 </p>

 Lately we noticed some performance regressions, which often happen as you start importing more and more content and the size of your solution grows.
-As we're hosting on Azure, we could see in the event log that the app pool sometimes recycled, usually due to memory constraints.
-Once we had representable size catalog, the performance issues were really apparent, especially on category pages.
+As we're hosting on Azure, we could see in the event log that the app pool sometimes recycles, usually due to memory constraints.
+Once we had a representable size catalog, the performance issues were really apparent, especially on category pages.
 On these pages we rely on [Episerver Find](https://www.episerver.com/products/platform/episerver-find/) in order to search and filter through our catalog data, offering a list of products and various options for sorting and filtering.
 The catalog has a moderate size, totaling up to around 260k items in the index, a number Episerver Find can easily handle.

 <p class="centered-image">
 	<img src="/assets/router-performance/0.category-page.png" alt="Example category page">